antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 Not data science, or AI, or whatever “really learned” work.
 (For a more elaborated rant, see ["Introduction to data wrangling with Raku"](https://rakuforprediction.wordpress.com/2021/12/31/introduction-to-data-wrangling-with-raku/), [AA2].)

-Data wrangling, summarization, and generation is done with that packages:
+Data wrangling, summarization, and generation is done with the packages:

 - ["Data::Reshapers"](https://raku.land/zef:antononcube/Data::Reshapers)
 - ["Data::Summarizers"](https://raku.land/zef:antononcube/Data::Summarizers)